BurntSushi/jiff/DESIGN.md

 ### `time`

-My main gripe with the `time` crate is that it has no [IANA Time Zone Database] support at all.
-This means it cannot do DST safe arithmetic.
+My main gripe with the `time` crate is that it has very limited [IANA Time Zone Database] support.
+This means it is difficult to do DST safe arithmetic.
 Consequently, it emphasizes the use of "fixed offset" datetimes in a similar fashion as Chrono, except `time` does not provide any extension mechanism like a `TimeZone` trait.
 In my view, fixed offset datetimes are rarely the right thing to use.
 In my opinion, this makes writing correct datetime code with the `time` crate rather difficult.
 In contrast, Jiff provides full [IANA Time Zone Database] support, and it should be very rare to need fixed offset datetimes (although Jiff does support them via `TimeZone::fixed`).

-The `time` crate also, at present, relies on unsound `libc` APIs for determining the current time zone offset, but makes them sound by requiring (by default) that `UtcOffset::current_local_offset` is only called when there is only 1 thread.
-This is a result of the `libc` APIs accessing the environment in a way that is unsynchronized with Rust's standard library access to the environment.
-This is likely a temporary limitation, but at time of writing, this state has persisted for quite some time already.
-In contrast, Jiff detects the current time zone of the platform on its own without use of `libc`, and thus sidesteps this issue.
-(This is also what Chrono does.)
+(Note that at time of writing, there does exist an unofficial [`time-tz`] crate that provides very limited support for time zones in concert with the `time` crate.
+However, there is no time zone aware datetime type and no way to distinguish between calendar arithmetic and time arithmetic across daylight saving time boundaries.
+The `time-tz` crate borrows the design of `chrono-tz`, and thus has all of its downsides as well.)

 I overall find the API of `time` to be easier to understand than Chrono, likely because there are fewer generics.
-But `time` is also supporting a lot less than Chrono and Jiff (because of the missing time zone support).
+But `time` is also supporting a lot less than Chrono and Jiff (because of the missing time zone support in `time` itself).

 As with Chrono, I've done a
 [more detailed comparison between Jiff and `time`][comparison-time].